Required

 What is a Protective Order?

-Courts have broad discretion in creating the terms of the protective order and may grant such relief as the judge deems necessary.
+Courts have broad discretion in creating the terms of the protective order and may grant such relief as the Judge deems necessary.
 Our West Palm Beach lawyers often see protective orders issued when an individual has committed acts of violence against the petitioner or placed the petitioner in fear of imminent harm.

 Florida has five main types of protective orders–domestic violence, sexual violence, dating violence, stalking, and repeat violence.
 The requirements for obtaining an injunction for protection varies depending on the petitioner’s relationship with the respondent and the nature of the threat.